 If I had a nickel for every time someone asked us how to get more leverage (and thus distance) in their swing, I’d be RICH!!!!

-1. As stated many, many times before, you can not start discussing leverage angles without first discussing the proper grip.
-I am not going to go into detail about the grip in this etip (as we have discussed for the past few months), but be assured, if you do not have a good grip, you will struggle trying to acquire and maintain leverage angles in your swing.
+- As stated many, many times before, you cannot start discussing leverage angles without first discussing the proper grip.
+I am not going to go into detail about the grip in this etip (as we have discussed for the past few months), but be assured, if you do not have a good grip, you will struggle to try to acquire and maintain leverage angles in your swing.
 Advanced Grip Instruction

 Now let’s focus on a few drills that will help with your leverage angles:

 Leverage Bag Drill: (The “oldie” but “goodie”).
 This is still the best way to work on leverage in your golf swing.

 - Use a leverage bag, pillow, old tire (as Ben Hogan did) and set in the position where the edge of the bag is where the ball would be in your stance.

 - Take the club back to parallel to the ground (about waist high).